All Episodes

 Barack Obama has switched his view on the wiretap issue, too, along with a number of other issues.

-Yes, he voted to deny immunity from lawsuits to telecom companies in a Senate vote uh going back a few months.
+Yes, he voted to deny immunity from lawsuits to telecom companies in a Senate vote going back a few months.

-Now since they passed the warrantless wiretap bill, although it's still a bad idea because it still requires the uh the commander in chief to run hat in hand to the FISA court, the foreign intelligence surveillance court.
+Now, since they passed the warrantless wiretap bill, although it's still a bad idea because it still requires the commander-in-chief to run hat in hand to the FISA court, the Foreign Intelligence Surveillance Court, this wiretap bill wasn't perfect, probably the best we could get.

-There has always been a dichotomy in American jurisprudence, American law.
+Well, no, there has always been a dichotomy in American jurisprudence, American law.

 It's against the law, and you will be caught, prosecuted, and probably removed from office.

-If however you are spying, including warrantless wiretaps, in order for national security or for national security, that's always been legal in this country because it's a function of the commander-in-chief, Article III, and the courts don't fight wars and the courts don't spy.
+If, however, you are spying, including warrantless wiretaps, in order for national security or for national security, that's always been legal in this country because it's a function of the commander-in-chief, Article III, and the courts don't fight wars, and the courts don't spy.

-Now, you know, people are always saying, well, gosh, well, what's going to happen if they start spying on us and say it's national security?
+You know, people are always saying, well, gosh, well, what's going to happen if they start spying on us and say it's national security?

-Well, when they use the information they gather, uh it will be found out they weren't spying for national security and they will be punished.
+Well, when they use the information they gather, it will be found out they weren't spying for national security and they will be punished.

 I mean, people talk about Nixon.